nhecht/blueprints-learn.en/help/blueprints/audience-activation/web-personalization/behavioral.md

 ---
-title: Behavioral Web Personalization blueprint
+title: Behavioral Web personalization blueprint
 description: Find out how to personalize content based on online behavior and audience data.
 landing-page-description: Learn to personalize based on online behavior and audience data.
 short-description: Learn to personalize based on online behavior and audience data.